1) What size of plants will I receive?

 3) What are royalties?

-A royalty is a small fee that is collected and submitted to the plant breeder or organization that developed the cultivar.
+A royalty is a small, per-plant fee that is collected and submitted to the plant breeder or organization that developed the cultivar.
 Royalty revenues allow the researchers to develop new varieties and to benefit them for past successes in plant breeding.
-All species and varieties are protected under Plant Breeder Rights and are grown under licenses from the plant breeder or organization.
-Any purchase of our plants comes with the condition that they may not be propagated without these licenses.
+Not all plants on our product list have royalties, and if they do, they are in addition to Floramaxx’s price.
+Some plants are only allowed to be propagated with licenses (often from the breeder) to ensure proper protection of plant breeders’ rights.

 1) Can I pick up my order?